rajeshXYZ/rackspace-how-to/content/managed-operations/publish-to-sitecore-cloud.md

 - Know how to log in to your Sitecore content management website.
 The instructions are found in the "Sitecore Cloud management site" section in [Sitecore Cloud portals and account management](/how-to/sitecore-cloud-portals-and-account-management/)

 - Familiarity with [Deploying to Sitecore Cloud using FTP](/how-to/deploy-to-sitecore-cloud-using-ftp/).
-If you content includes changes that dependent on any custom code, deploy your updated code before publishing any new content.
+If you content includes changes that are dependent on any custom code, deploy your updated code before publishing any new content.

 ### Publish to Sitecore Cloud